top of page

 ABOUT BETSY MASON

-Betsy was a Knight Science Journalism Fellow at MIT in 2015-2016.
-Previously she was senior editor at WIRED in charge of online science coverage from 2008 to 2015.
-She has worked as the science and national laboratories reporter at the Contra Costa Times where she won the American Geophysical Union’s David Perlman award for breaking news for her coverage of earthquake risk in the Bay Area.
+Previously, Betsy was a Knight Science Journalism Fellow at MIT in 2015-2016.
+She was senior editor at WIRED in charge of online science coverage from 2008 to 2015.
+She has also worked as the science and national laboratories reporter at the Contra Costa Times where she won the American Geophysical Union’s David Perlman award for breaking news for her coverage of earthquake risk in the Bay Area.

 Coverage areas of particular interest include animal cognition and behavior, neuroscience, language, cartography, earth sciences, remote sensing and satellite imagery, climate, environment, data visualization, philosophy of science, and science history.